bharagha/eal-2026.0.0/tools/visual-pipeline-and-platform-evaluation-tool/shared/scripts/README.md

 2. In your pipeline description, set the `module` property on the `gvapython` element to the script filename.
    Example: `gvapython module=tracked_object_filter.py`.

-No additional effort is needed—referencing the filename via `module` is sufficient after the file is placed in this directory.
+No additional effort is needed — referencing the filename via `module` is sufficient after the file is placed in this directory.